Shucked: Act One

 At Lulu's whiskey distillery, Maizy vents about the situation.
 Lulu tells her that her mistake was telling Beau that she kissed Gordy.
 Gordy arrives and tries to sweet-talk Lulu, but Lulu ignores him, relishing her independence as a single person ("Independently Owned").

 Gordy receives two calls from the jewelers and the mob.
-The jewelers tell him the stones weren't as valuable as they thought, while the members of the mob tell Gordy his debt has been cleared.
+The jewelers tell him the stones weren't as valuable as they thought, while the members of the mob tell Gordy his debt has been cleared due to the mobster being killed by "Murry the Mohel".
 However, Gordy misunderstands both calls, due to the poor cell service in Cob County.
 Peanut, Beau, and Lulu overhear the conversations, and go to warn Maizy ("Holy Shit").
 However, Maizy remains optimistic and doesn't believe the other three.
 She and Lulu get into an argument, leading to Maizy saying that Lulu's whiskey is bitter.
 After they leave, Maizy wonders what love means ("Maybe Love").

 Gordy reveals a healthy ear of corn to the town.
 He tells them that the stones from the bracelet are stopping the corn from growing, and to fix the situation he will remove the stones from the county; he actually intends to keep the stones for himself.
 The rest of the town takes this as an answer, except for Beau, Lulu, and Peanut.
 Maizy, still frustrated with Beau and Lulu, and excited by her ability to save the corn, misinterprets Gordy being down on one knee, and agrees to marry him, to the surprise of everyone in Cob County ("Corn (Reprise)").